 — Allocate and free memory at the same level of abstraction, and ideally in the same code module;

-NOTE: Allocating and freeing memory in different modules and levels of abstraction may make it difficult for developers to match requests to free storage with the appropriate storage allocation request.
-This may cause confusion regarding when and if a block of memory has been allocated or freed, leading to memory leaks.
+NOTE 1 Allocating and freeing memory in different modules and levels of abstraction can make it difficult for developers to match requests to free storage with the appropriate storage allocation request.
+This can cause confusion regarding when and if a block of memory has been allocated or freed, leading to memory leaks.

 — When available, take advantage of ownership concepts to manage the heap;